Sigil-Ebook/ReadiumReader/README.md

 **[Plugin] ReadiumReader - a version of Readium's Cloud-Reader-LITE for Sigil **

-Updated: May 2, 2021
+Updated: March 17, 2022

-Current Version: "0.3.0"
+Current Version: "0.4.0"

 This plugin implements an epub3 reader for the epub currently being edited in Sigil.
-It uses PyQt5 and PyQtWebengine to create a browser like main window and then loads Readium's cloud-reader-LITE from Readium's js-viewer project to implement the epub reader.
+It uses PyQt5 and PyQtWebengine or PySide6 to create a browser like main window and then loads Readium's cloud-reader-LITE from Readium's js-viewer project to implement the epub reader.

 See https://github.com/readium/readium-js-viewer